hoomaanf/FelfelDM/README.md

 - 📋 **Queue Status** — Real-time status display for each queue (Running, Paused, Idle, Empty)
 - 🔄 **Auto-Pause on Empty** — Queues automatically pause when empty
 - ⏱️ **Smart Scheduling** — Automatic start/stop based on time windows
+  - Queues start automatically at the scheduled time and pause when the window ends
+  - Manual pause overrides the schedule until the next window
+  - All downloads pause cleanly when the window ends (no flicker or partial states)
 - 🔒 **Manual Override** — User pause/resume overrides automatic scheduling
 - 📊 **Queue Progress** — Overall progress bar for each queue